MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-create-additional-sheets.md

 ### To create entries for an additional sheet for a VAT purchase or sales ledger

-1. Select the VAT purchase or sales line in the **VAT Ledger List** form with the required accounting period.
+1. Select the VAT purchase or sales line in the **VAT Ledger List** window with the required accounting period.

 2. On the **Actions** tab, choose **Functions**, and then choose **Create Additional Sheet**.